How super works in retirement

 an Australian resident and living in Australia.

-The government will also assess your assets and other sources of income you might have that might affect whether you’re eligible and how much you might receive.
+The government will also assess your assets and other sources of income you might have that could affect whether you’re eligible and how much you might receive.

 To find out more and to claim the Age Pension, visit the Australian Government’s website here.